Wevah/IDNA-Cocoa/README.md

 Macros
 ------

 Define `PUNYCODE_COCOA_USE_WEBKIT` to have Punycode Cocoa methods call internal WebKit methods instead of the custom implementations.
 Useful if you're already linking against WebKit, or want additional homograph attack protection.
+However, this probably won't be allowed on the App Store due to its use of private methods.

 Methods
 -------